 Composting toilets use the natural processes of decomposition and evaporation to recycle human waste.
 Waste entering the toilets is over 90% water, which is evaporated and carried back to the atmosphere through the vent system.
 The small amount of remaining solid material is converted to useful fertilizing soil by natural decomposition.

 This natural process, essentially the same as in your garden composter, is enhanced in commercial composting toilets by manipulating the environment in the composting chamber.

-The correct balance between oxygen, moisture, heat and organic material is needed to ensure a rich environment for the aerobic bacteria that transform the waste into fertilizing soil.
-This ensures odor-free operation and complete decomposition of waste.
+The correct balance between oxygen, moisture, heat and organic material is needed to ensure a rich environment for the aerobic bacteria that transform the waste into fertilizing the soil.
+This ensures odour-free operation and complete decomposition of waste.

 When human waste is properly composted, the end product does not contain any pathogens or viruses (these are destroyed by bacterial breakdown).
 This nutrient-rich fertilizer can then be used on plants or around the base of trees, as part of the natural cycling of nutrients, reducing your need for commercial fertilizers and preserving local water quality.

 A composting toilet must perform three completely separate processes:

 Different manufacturers have tried different methods to achieve these goals, but none has proved as efficient as the Bio-drum, designed by Sun-Mar, the forerunners of the composting toilet industry since the 1960s.

 Many years ago Sun-Mar engineers realized that to work properly, these three tasks required independent chambers, each with its own separate environment.
 This revolutionary new three-chamber approach first developed in 1979 proved so successful that today it is incorporated into all Sun-Mar units.